 Any freelancer knows that effective task management is crucial if you want to run a successful business.
 The following free tools will help you keep on top of your projects:

 9. Trello: Trello is the free, flexible and visual way to organise projects and share them with anyone.
 Ditch email communication and clunky task management software, and opt for this simple tool to keep on top of your projects.
 Completely free.

 10. Wrike: If Trello isn't really your thing, give Wrike a whirl.
-It doesn't just offer easy task management, it gives you an entire virtual space to collaborate, discuss and document share.
+It doesn't just offer easy task management; it gives you an entirely virtual space to collaborate, discuss and document share.
 Completely free.

 11. Paymo: Paymo is a modern project management app for small businesses, giving you one platform for team collaboration, timesheet management and project accounting.
 Packed with features, we especially love the way you can manage projects with task lists.
 Just $4.95 per user per month.